Tishat2247019/SMART_CITY_VIEW_AND_FIRE_MANAGEMENT_SYSTEM/README.md

 This reposotary contains the source code of my computer graphics  project "FUTURISTIC CITY VIEW AND SMART FIRE MANAGEMENT SYSTEM".
-Which is implemented using Opengl and C++
+Which is implemented using Opengl and C++.To run the project, please read the 'HOW_TO_RUN.TXT'.

 ## Group Members